 Only organics overboard

 This should be obvious – what’s not obvious is you still can’t just toss that apple core anywhere.
-First, there’s a side to that: it’s gross to walk a beach and know the pamplemousse peel at the hith tide line was probably from breakfast on a in the anchorage.
+First, there’s a practical side to that: it’s gross to walk a beach and know the pamplemousse peel at the hith tide line was probably from breakfast on a boat in the anchorage.
 Pretty disrespectful for anyone living nearby!

 Second, there’s a legal aspect.
-In the US, federal law prohibits tossing ANY garbage (including organics) from a boat while you are anywhere in lakes, rivers, bays, sounds, and offshore in the less than 3 miles.
+In the US, federal law prohibits tossing ANY garbage (including organics) from a boat while you are anywhere in lakes, rivers, bays, sounds, and offshore in the ocean less than 3 miles.
 Once past the three-mile mark, organic waste should be in small (less than an inch / 2.5cm) pieces.
 Realistically?
 We don’t all figure out the rules of every country, but use common sense for the appropriate time/place.
 Federal regulations are detailed in this USCG boater’s guide.

 Beyond 12 miles offshore (international waters), you’re in international waters; food waste no longer needs to be ground/chopped into small pieces.
 For a good reference on international regulations, download a summary of the MARPOL discharge provisions.
 Note well: discharge of “glass, metal, bottles, crockery and similar refuse” is always prohibited.
 That soda can?
 That glass bottle?
 Should not go overboard.